ARgruny/Deep-Reinforcement-Learning/archive (jupyter experiments)/SAC (Reacher-unity)/Report.md

 This version of the SAC algorithm is implemented in a way that allows for gathering experiences and then looping through the experiences multiple times to update the networks.
 This is done to improve the sample efficiency of the algorithm.
 It also uses polyak averaging to update the target networks.
 This is done to stabilize the learning process.

 The Network architecture used in this implementation is as follows:
-- Actor: The actor network consists of an input layer, one hidden layer with 256 units and a ReLU activation function and two output layers, one for the mean and one for the log standard deviation of the action distribution.
+- Actor: The actor network consists of an input layer, tw0 hidden layer with 256 and 128 units and a ReLU activation function and two output layers, one for the mean and one for the log standard deviation of the action distribution.
 The forward method calculates the action and the log probability of the action using the mean and log standard deviation.
-- Critic: The critic networks both consists of an input layer, one hidden layer with 256 units and a ReLU activation function and an output layer with one unit.
+- Critic: The critic networks both consists of an input layer, two hidden layer with 256 and 128 units and a ReLU activation function and an output layer with one unit.
 The forward method calculates the Q-value of the state-action pair.
 - Target networks: the target network for the actor and the critics are created using the same architecture as the original networks.
 The target networks are updated using polyak averaging.

 The algorithm uses the following hyperparameters: